dcecchino/glog/README.md

 /etc/init.d/vpxa restart
 esxcli system syslog reload
 ```
-# READ CAREFULLY FOR VMWARE 7
+# READ CAREFULLY FOR VMWARE 7 versions greater than 7.0U3
 ```
 In previous releases (before ESXi 7.0U3) you may be instructed by other KB article(s) to change some settings of ESXi service "vpxa" by directly editing its configuration file (/etc/vmware/vpxa/vpxa.cfg) manually and restarting the "vpxa" service.